 How many female friends do you have who’ve travelled solo in the last few years?
 What about you?

 And do you know what’s available if you want to travel solo but not be quite, well, so alone?

 Back in October 2018, I spent ten days in Guatemala, learning about the country’s fascinating array of community-run tourism projects, many led by seriously badass women taking control of the country’s tourism destiny.

 As part of that trip, I had the good fortune to meet Caitlin Murray, an experienced traveller from the US and the owner of the tour operator Purposeful Nomad, who had landed in Guatemala for a similar purpose, but with the aim of turning it into something awesome: a small, women only tour.

 Our mindsets of bringing women from around the globe to meet and learn more from local communities through sustainable, sensitive tourism immediately aligned in some sort of travel meet-cute.

 Speaking to Caitlin also made me realise how many of my readers – independent and adventurous female travellers, you know who you are! – would find Purposeful Nomad’s tours exactly the style of travel that had been seeking – but perhaps didn’t even know existed.

-As a company, Purposeful Nomad are leading the way when it comes to women travel groups.
 Their tours generally include between eight and 12 women, comprising a mix of nationalities from across the world and offering an impressive range of adventure, community-engagement, relaxation and local interaction.
 Alongside this, you’re travelling together with like-minded women.

 Interview with Caitlin Murray from Purposeful Nomad